cathaloruaidh/CNV_Paper_Data/README.md

 We have also included the output of a previously published pipeline on the same data for comparison (Khan et al., Schizophr Res, 2018 ; see [here](https://doi.org/10.1016/j.schres.2018.02.034)).
 The `resource` directory contains the gold standard CNV calls.
 The `data` directory contains CNVs taken from the output of the three consensus CNV calling pipelines.
+Finally, we also include the code used to benchmark the data and generate some of the images in our publication.

 If you have any queries or feedback, please contact the [author](mailto:cathalormond@gmail.com).
 If you use these data in your publication, please cite this repository (pending the publication of our manuscript).